Adaptive Correspondence Scoring for Unsupervised Medical Image Registration: Methods

-By having the above regularization alone, the scoring map will inevitably be non-smooth (e.g. flipping scoring between pixels) around neighboring regions that the model identifies as low correspondence during training.
-This is not desired since such non-smoothness will result in non-smooth displacement prediction when updating the displacement estimator parameters using \cref{eq:disp_est}, creating artifacts and distortion in image warping, and violating the assumption the local surfaces and structures are locally connected and smooth.
-Thus, having an additional smoothness constraint is essential to preserve such characteristics.
+With the above regularizer alone, the scoring map will inevitably be non-smooth (e.g., flipping scores between pixels) around neighboring regions that the model identifies as low correspondence during training.
+This is not desirable since such irregularities in the scoring map will also result in irregular supervision signal for the displacement estimator (i.e., large discrepancies in the data term within a neighborhood).
+This creates artifacts and distortion in image warping, which will degrade resulting performance (\cref{tab:ablation_table}).
+Thus, we impose a smoothness term in the predictive scoring map to preserve such characteristics.